-In 1995, as internet access grew, Parliament added the term ‘make’ to indecent images charges in response to the new trend of technology.
-This escalated less severe offences into the same category as offences involving production from source (i.e. taking indecent photographs of a child).
+In 1995, as internet usage grew in popularity, Parliament added the term ‘make’ to indecent image charges in response to the new trend of technology.
+This escalated less severe offences into the same category as offences involving production from source, such as taking indecent photographs of a child.

-The Crown Prosecution Service have described prohibited ‘making’ offences (under Section 1 of the Protection of Children Act 1978) as:
+The Crown Prosecution Service (CPS) has described prohibited ‘making’ offences (under Section 1 of the Protection of Children Act 1978) as:

 - To cause an indecent image to exist

-- ‘Bring about’ an indecent image (a particularly unspecific and wide-reaching definition)
+- To ‘bring about’ an indecent image (a particularly unspecific and wide-reaching definition)

 In reality, these definitions include everything from forwarding an email of an indecent image, to unknowingly downloading an image to a hard drive.
 Storing a prohibited image in the cloud (a feature enabled by default in most modern mobile phones) could even be classed within this most severe category of offence.

-Much like ‘making’ charges, the offence of distributing an indecent image holds no consideration for individual intentions.
-This is termed a ‘strict liability’ offence, albeit there are statutory defences which need special consideration and are a topic in their own right.
-The statutory defences apply to the individual circumstances of a case and often go to the heart of what the accused knew or was aware of.
-In any case involving allegations of distributing indecent images, careful consideration needs to be given to how that may have taken place.
+Statutory defences apply to the individual circumstances of a case and often go to the heart of what the accused knew or was aware of.
+In any case involving allegations of distributing indecent images, careful consideration needs to be given to how that offence may have taken place.

-If an individual were to “part possession”, “expose” or “offer an image for acquisition”, they are engaging in prohibited activity.
+If an individual ‘part possesses’, ‘exposes’ or ‘offers an image for acquisition’, they are engaging in prohibited activity.
 This causes further complexity when it comes to the very nature of digital images.

-Possessing a digital image could leave an individual susceptible to charges for distribution depending on where and how it is stored and who then receives or has access to it.
-Prosecutors can argue images accessible via a shared computer are exposed, and therefore fall under the description of distributing indecent images.
+Possessing an indecent digital image could leave an individual susceptible to charges for distribution, depending on where and how the image is stored and who then receives or has access to it.
+Prosecutors can argue images accessible via a shared computer are exposed and therefore fall under the description of distributing indecent images.

-New technologies and innovations have added further complexity to this already confusing aspect of the law.
-If you, or someone you know, is facing these charges it is vital that they seek the assistance of an expert criminal defence lawyer.
-One not only experienced in defending indecent images cases but one that can call on the knowledge of cyber experts and expert computer witnesses to help form a strong defence case.
+New technologies and innovations have added further complexity to this already complex aspect of the law.
+If you, or someone you know, is facing indecent image charges it is vital that you seek the assistance of an expert criminal defence lawyer – one not only experienced in defending indecent images cases, but also able to call on the knowledge of cyber experts and expert computer witnesses to help form a strong defence case.